 If you enjoyed my Bram Stoker Award-winning story “Magdala Amygdala“, I have some good news: Tor Nightfire has purchased my novel based on that tale!
-Apocalypse Apocrypha is scheduled for release in Fall 2022.
+Sister, Maiden, Monster (formerly Apocalypse Apocrypha) is scheduled for release in early 2023.

 “Magdala Amygdala” is my most frequently anthologized, podcast, and translated piece of fiction.
 It’s a soft apocalypse story: humanity has been irrevocably changed by a virus that radically alters its victims … and yet life goes on.
 I used it to explore the natures of self-identity and memory along with the fears of disease and loss of self.
 I also employ an unreliable narrator to provide the reader with a story that can be interpreted in a variety of different ways.